Poverty and health in the United States: Mechanisms linking poverty and health

-Environmental Health Impacts
+Environmental health impacts

 The environment of people in poverty impacts their health in many aspects.
 High poverty areas experience problems associated with poor air quality, water pollution, hazardous and toxic waste, and noise pollution.
 According to Unhealthy Cities: Poverty, Race, and Place in America, poor air quality results in higher rates of children with asthma living in these areas, and nearly 2 million children with asthma live in areas that do not meet national ozone standards.
 These children are also exposed to greater amounts of allergens that trigger their asthma.
 Water pollution is also present impoverished cities due which results in unsanitary practices due to poor water supply and sanitation.
 Impoverished communities are prone to be in proximity to hazardous waste facilities which result in toxic waste dumping, chemical runoff, and water pollution within the area.
 Because many residents of low-income areas are desperate, they tend to not protest against incoming hazardous facilities.
 Therefore, these facilities tend to seek out these communities to build in, and this results in more health costs for those in the area.
 Low-income populations are also more exposed to pesticides, and a significantly higher amount of lead was found in African-American children living in inner-city areas.
 Neglected Tropical Diseases (NTDs) are also more prevalent in areas of high poverty such as the South and inner-city areas though they often get overlooked by physicians for other diseases.

 Climate change also affects the health of those living in low-income communities.
 Climate change can result in a greater frequency of bad allergy days which results in weakened immune systems and increase asthma cases within the community.
 From air pollution, respiratory and cardiovascular diseases can worsen due to the greater amounts of chemicals in the atmosphere and hotter temperatures.
 The warmer temperatures also result in warmer surface water bodies which are better environments for tropical diseases to take root and spread.
 Climate change also results in a higher frequency of storms, hurricanes, and floods which can result in greater damage to infrastructure resulting in more financial stress for people in low-income communities.